Taito Legends Power-Up: Games

 Also included are deluxe versions of four games—Balloon Bomber, Cameltry, Crazy Balloon and The Legend of Kage.
 These versions offer upgraded graphics and extended gameplay.

 Taito Legends Power-Up also utilizes the PlayStation Portable's game-sharing feature.
 Any of the games (original versions only) may be wirelessly transmitted to any other PSP, including those that do not own the full version of the game.
 Downloaded games remain resident within the PSP's memory until the unit is turned off.

 Reception

 Taito Legends Power-Up received mixed reviews with an aggregate score of 60.60% on GameRankings.
 Greg Miller of IGN rated the game 7.2 (decent) for incomplete multiplayer support.
-Jeff Gerstmann of GameSpot rated the game 6.5 (fair), and criticized the omission of Bubble Bobble and Double Dragon, (the latter was licensed from Technōs Japan for the U.S.), as well as including too many iterations of Space Invaders.
+Jeff Gerstmann of GameSpot rated the game 6.5 (fair), and criticized the omission of Bubble Bobble and Double Dragon, (despite Technōs Japan holding its rights), as well as including too many iterations of Space Invaders.